ahmed2929/instabug_task/README.md

     ```bash
     docker-compose up
     ```
+5. wait 10s before accessing the application so that the database is initialized and tables are migrated.

-5. Access the application in your web browser at `http://localhost:4000`.
+6. Access the application in your web browser at `http://localhost:4000`.

 ### Accessing Postman REST APIs Collection